-Ideal Thermostat Settings to Save Money in the Texas Heat
+The Ideal Thermostat Settings To Save Money in the Texas Heat

-Does the Temperature I Set My Thermostat Actually Matter?
+Why Does the Temperature I Set My Thermostat Matter?

-It really does!
-On average a single degree on your thermostat can be roughly equated to a 6-12% increase in the power your system consumes in order to get the job done.
-Primarily this is due to how long your AC system runs since in order to hit 69 degrees a system has to run for a longer period of time—and thus expend more energy—than it would to hit, say, 71 degrees.
+On average, a single degree on your thermostat can be roughly equated to a 6% to 12% increase in the power your system consumes in order to get the job done.
+Primarily this is due to how long your AC system runs.
+For example, if your thermostat is set to 70 degrees, your air conditioner will have to run for a much longer period of time to hit that goal than it would if your thermostat was set to 80 degrees.

-Don’t want to fuss over turning the thermostat up, down, and all around all day long?
+Don’t want to stress over turning the thermostat up and down all day long?
 There’s a better solution!
-Programmable thermostats can not only run sophisticated routines that help keep you cool and save you money, but they also offer energy reports, remote settings controls, and some of the higher end thermostats can even learn your preferences and set their own smart routines tailored to saving you energy.
+Programmable thermostats are a great upgrade to your home that can both help keep you cool and also save you money.
+You can schedule a temperature routine so that it automatically adjusts the temperature when you’re away at work, overnight, etc. They also offer energy reports, remote settings controls, and some of the higher-end thermostats can even learn your preferences and set their own smart routines tailored to saving you energy.

 Extra Tips for Keeping Cool

-- Mastering your ceiling fans.
-Set your fans to run counterclockwise in the summer so that it pushes air directly downward.
+- Use your ceiling fans: Set your fans to run counterclockwise in the summer so that it pushes air directly downward.
 The cool air on your skin creates an evaporative action, reducing the temperature feel in your rooms by multiple degrees.

-- Changing up your wardrobe.
-If you depend on polyester tees and synthetic cloth, stop it!
-Cotton and linen breathe far better, helping you stay comfortable.
+- Change up your wardrobe: If you depend on polyester tees and synthetic cloth, stop it!
+Cotton and linen breathe far better, helping you stay cool and comfortable.

-- Pursuing a more efficient AC system.
-Though it is certainly an investment, it’s one worth considering.
-A modern, high-efficiency cooling system can save you on costs all on its own over the years.
-Add in the more even and effective cooling, and your old 68 and barely comfortable might turn into a cool setting of 71.
+- Upgrade to a more efficient AC system: Though it is certainly an investment, it’s one worth considering.
+A new high-efficiency cooling system can help you save significantly on energy costs over time.

 Looking for a service team that is dedicated to helping you stay comfortable and keep costs to a minimum?
-Get in touch with the certified HVAC contractors at Total Air!
-Our teams can offer you the latest and greatest in cooling tech and products, so contact us today to find out more!
+Get in touch with the certified HVAC contractors at Total Air & Heat.
+We’ve served the greater Dallas and Plano areas since 1957, and we stand by our motto of “We are not comfortable until you are!”